matt77hias/IncisorSegmentation/README.md

 The first subsection describes the normalization of all the tooth shapes (described by the given landmarks) of the training samples for the same incisor tooth via a [Procrustes Analysis](https://en.wikipedia.org/wiki/Procrustes_analysis).
 Next, the shape variance is analysed via a [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis).
 Note that the models, constructed in the following subsections, only describe the shape variance and not the appearance variance.
 The appearance will be taken into account during the construction of the fitting functions and the iterative fitting procedure.

 #### Procrustes Analysis
 Before generating an Active Shape Model, each tooth shape (described by its landmarks) of the set of training samples belonging to the same tooth needs to be aligned in a common coordinate system.
-First, we remove the translation component by centering each tooth shape's center of gravity at the origin.
-Second, we use a Procrustes Analys to align (scalar and rotation component) each tooth shape of the set of training samples belonging to same tooth, in such a way that the sum of the distances between the aligned tooth shape and the mean aligned tooth shape is minimized.
+First, we remove the translation component by centring each tooth shape's centre of gravity at the origin.
+Second, we use a Procrustes Analysis to align (scalar and rotation component) each tooth shape of the set of training samples belonging to same tooth, in such a way that the sum of the distances between the aligned tooth shape and the mean aligned tooth shape is minimized.
 [Cootes92], [Cootes00]

 This is an iterative process.
 In each iteration step the mean aligned tooth shape is recalculated until the difference between two consecutive mean aligned tooth shapes in each dimension is smaller than a threshold value of 10<sup>-5</sup>.
 Initially, we used a larger value, but since convergence was reached after one or two iteration steps, we prefer a smaller value (more precision).
 With a threshold value of 10<sup>-5</sup>, convergence is reached after three iteration steps on average.